Jewish cuisine: Talmudic era

 Bread was a staple food and as in the Hebrew Bible, the meal is designated by the simple term "to eat bread", so the rabbinical law ordains that the blessing pronounced upon bread covers everything else except wine and dessert.
 Bread was made not only from wheat, but also from barley, rice, millet, lentils, etc.

 Many kinds of fruit were eaten.
 There was a custom to eat apples during Shavuot, while specific fruit and herbs were eaten on holidays and special occasions such as Rosh Hashana.
 Children received nuts and roasted ears of grain especially on the evening of Passover.
 Olives were so common that they were used as a measure (zayit).

 Meat was eaten only on special occasions, on Shabbat and at feasts.
 The pious kept fine cattle for Shabbat (Beẓah 16a), but various other kinds of dishes, relishes and spices were also on the table.
 Deer, also, furnished meat, as did pheasant, chickens and pigeons.

 Fermented fish sauce was an important article of commerce, being called "garum" among the Jews, as among the Greeks and Romans.
 Pliny says expressly of a "garum castimoniale" (i.e., kosher garum) that it was prepared according to Jewish law.
 A specific type of locust was eaten.
 Eggs were so commonly eaten that the quantity of an egg was used as a measure.

-The devastation of the Bar-Kokhba revolt greatly reduced the variety of the local diet.
-In its aftermath, the amount of imported goods declined and vegetables became a luxury.
-The typical meal consisted of a slice of bread dipped in olive oil, a soup or gruel of legumes, and fruits, especially figs. On Shabbat, a small amount of fish and vegetables were eaten.

 While pork was prohibited by Jewish laws as described under kashrut, the refusal to eat pork only became central to Jewish identity while under Roman rule.
 Pork consumption during the Roman period increased and became closely affiliated with Romans not only as a common cuisine but also as a frequently sacrificed animal.
 Jordan Rosenblum has argued that by not consuming pork, Jews maintained their sense of particularity and even held a silent revolt against the Roman Empire.